 How Can You Lower Your Car Insurance Premium

 Though Ontario has a higher cost of car insurance, it is possible to get better rates as per your specific needs and profile.
 Read on for some tips that could help you save money.

 1. Start shopping for insurance before your renewal

 If any vital factors that may affect your insurance changes then do not wait until your policy renewal.
 This gives you enough time to take a wise decision and not rush.

 Once you ask if you may qualify for any discounts then you may be amazed at the options.
 Every insurer has a list of discounts and if any applies to your situation then why not benefit from it and get some savings.
 You never know if your occupation, professional association, or some membership could get you discounts.

 New young drivers may get a reduction in rates when they complete a Ministry-approved driver training program and notify their insurer.
 This training helps drivers to drive responsibly to be safe on the road and avoid collisions.

 When you bundle your car insurance with the same insurer that you have your home insurance then you may get a discount.
 You could save anywhere from 5% to 15% on your car insurance or on both policies.

 5. Multi-product discounts

-You may also get a discount by buying insurance policies for your motorcycles, RVs or even tenant insurance from the same provider.
-It is more convenient and easy to manage when you have all your insurance at one place.
+You may also get a discount by buying insurance policies for your motorcycles, RVs, or even tenant insurance from the same provider.
+It is more convenient and easy to manage when you have all your insurance in one place.